marcdobler/marcdobler.github.io/src/shop/hardware/iot-dosing-pump-duo.md

 layout: product
 title: DoseMaster Duo
 ref: dm-duo-01
-excerpt: Doublez votre dosage, doublez votre plaisir - car parfois, un peu plus de substance peut vraiment tout changer.
+excerpt: Double your dosage, double your pleasure - because sometimes, a little more substance can truly change everything.
 tags:
-    - Aquariophilie
+    - Aquaristics
-    - Pompes doseuses
+    - Dosing pumps
 color: blue
-author: Trashy le Dévastateur
+author: Trashy the Devastator
 image: dosemaster-duo.jpg
 date: 2023-10-24
 price: 179.99
 ---

-Le DoseMaster Duo - le compagnon idéal pour les besoins de dosage un peu plus exigeants.
-Avec deux modules connectés, chaque pompe doseuse est équipée d'un moteur pas à pas offrant une précision de délivrance allant d'une goutte à 1 litre.
-Grâce à sa connectivité intégrée, gérez les dosages de solutions liquides à distance, où que vous soyez sur terre.
-Optez pour le DoseMaster Duo et simplifiez votre routine d'entretien dès aujourd'hui !
+The DoseMaster Duo - the perfect companion for slightly more demanding dosing needs.
+With two connected modules, each dosing pump is equipped with a stepper motor offering delivery accuracy from a drop to 1 liter.
+Thanks to its built-in connectivity, manage liquid solution dosing remotely, wherever you are on earth.
+Choose the DoseMaster Duo and simplify your maintenance routine today!